FatsharkStudiosAB/stingray-vscode-debugger/readme.md

 You can read some background about these configs [here](https://code.visualstudio.com/docs/editor/debugging).

-You'll have to create at least one new debug configuration in order to make the debugger able to attach to or launch the Autodesk Interactive engine.
+You'll have to create at least one new debug configuration in order to make the debugger able to attach to or launch the engine.

 1. Bring up the Debug view by clicking the Debug icon in the Activity Bar on the left side of Visual Studio Code, or by selecting **View > Debug** (`Ctrl+Shift+D`) from the main menu.